ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

   context as SHA256(current time window, client IP address prefix).

 An empty redemption context is not bound to any property of the client session.
-Preventing double spending on tokens without any redemption context requires the origin to keep more state and check against a larger set of tokens.
+Preventing double spending on tokens requires the origin to keep state associated with the redemption context.
+The size of this state varies based on the size of the redemption context.
+For example, double spend state for unique, per-request redemption contexts does only needs to exist within the scope of the request connection or session.
+In contrast, double spend state for empty redemption contexts must be stored and shared across all requests until token-key expiration or rotation.

 ### Token Caching {#caching}